Skip to content

 The United States has the most complex Polymarket situation of any country.
 The international exchange is blocked, but a separate CFTC-regulated US exchange launched in December 2025 — and it’s now caught in a fierce battle between federal regulators, state gambling commissions, and the courts.

-Current Status: Blocked (International) / Invite-Only (US Exchange)
+Current Status: Blocked (International) / Open on iOS (US Exchange)

 The international Polymarket exchange — the one with deep liquidity, no KYC, and wide market variety — is geoblocked for US IP addresses.
 This has been the case since Polymarket’s 2022 CFTC settlement.